Yokai Monsters: Reboot series

 In 2005, Takashi Miike directed a remake of Yokai Monsters: Spook Warfare titled The Great Yokai War.
 The film is not officially related to the Yokai Monsters trilogy, but draws a lot of its influence from similar sources, notably the legend of Momotarō and Shigeru Mizuki's GeGeGe no Kitarō series of the same name.
 Mizuki himself appears in this version, though neither the remake nor the original films make use of his yōkai creations, preferring instead to feature more traditional creatures.

 A sequel to The Great Yokai War, titled The Great Yokai War: Guardians, was released in Japan on August 13, 2021.
 Daimajin appeared in the film, and Gamera made a cameo appearance in its spinoff novelization where Takashi Miike attempted to reboot Daimajin in late 2000s along with the release of the 2006 Gamera film Gamera the Brave.

 Yōkai Heaven and its sequel Yōkai Heaven Ghost Hero by Makoto Tezuka in 1986 and 1990, and Sakuya Yōkaiden in 2000 were released by different companies, however these films were redeveloped from reboot attempts of the Yokai Monsters by Daiei Films and Tokuma Shoten, also appointing staffs previously involved in the Gamera franchise including the director Tomoo Haraguchi and others such as Shinji Higuchi.

-Production of the 2003 horror film One Missed Call, along with the 2004 film Install (jp), was influenced by cancelled projects by Yoichi Arishige and Daiei Film.
+Production of the 2003 horror film One Missed Call, along with the 2004 film Install, was influenced by cancelled projects by Yoichi Arishige and Daiei Film.